Shweta Bhattacharya

-Shweta Bhattacharya (born 21 September 1992) is an Indian actress who works in Bengali television.
-She became popular for her roles in Bengali TV series such as Sindoor Khela, Jamuna Dhaki, Jay Kanhaiya Lal Ki and Tumi Robe Nirobe.
+Shweta Bhattacharya (born 21 September 1992) is an Indian actress who works in Bengali television and films.
+She is best known for her roles in television soap operas Sindoor Khela, Jamuna Dhaki, Jay Kanhaiya Lal Ki and Tumi Robe Nirobe.

 In 2008, Bhattacharya began her acting career with a role in a Bengali TV series.
-She rose to stardom after she starred in Sindoor Khela.
+She gained popularity after she starred in Sindoor Khela.